 Finally, it is a good idea to get good solid advice from a legal perspective.
 Here at Accident Claims, we are able to offer no-obligation advice that you can rely on.
-Our fully trained legal experts will be able to advise on your case and provide a solicitor that can fight your case so that you are in receipt of the maximum compensation possible for your stress.
+Our fully trained legal experts will be able to advise on your case and provide a solicitor that can fight your case so that you are in receipt of the maximum bullying at work compensation possible for your stress.

 When it comes to proving a stress at work compensation case, it is essential that you understand that you not only have to prove that the stress was caused by work, but that it has had an effect on you.
-It must be shown that you have psychiatric injuries/illness that has been medically recognised.
+It must be shown that you have psychological injuries/illness that has been medically recognised.
 You must also prove that your work had an obvious risk of being the cause of such an illness/injury and that your employer should have known or did know about this risk and that you were exposed to it.
 When the foreseeable risk exists, you need to prove that your employer did not act accordingly to reduce such as risk and breached their duty of care.